 - Dice onion.

-- In a large stockpot over med-high heat, saute onion for about 8 minutes (I use 3 Tbsp. vegetable broth/water for no-oil saute method).
+- In a large stockpot over medium-high heat, sauté onion for about 7-8 minutes.
+(I use 3 Tbsp. vegetable broth/water for no-oil sauté method, adding more as needed.)

 - Meanwhile, mince garlic and dice zucchini.

-- Add 3 cups vegetable broth, diced tomatoes with juice, and balsamic vinegar.
+- Add vegetable broth, diced tomatoes, white beans (rinsed and drained), and balsamic vinegar.
 Increase heat and bring to a light boil.

-- Once boiling, reduce heat to med-low, cover, and gently simmer for 10 minutes.
+- Once boiling, reduce heat to medium-low, cover, and simmer for 10 minutes.

 - Meanwhile, roughly chop kale (large stems removed).
-Stir in kale during the last couple minutes of cooking.
-Salt/pepper to taste (and top with fresh herbs before serving if desired).
+Stir in kale during the last few minutes of cooking.
+Salt and pepper to taste if needed.